-If a student is not on the eligibility list provided by the Millennium Scholarship Office to NSHE and wants to appeal the decision that the student is ineligible, the student shall complete an Initial Eligibility Appeal Form (Forms Appendix) and return it to the NSHE Administration Northern Office - Academic and Student Affairs.
+If a student is not on the eligibility list provided by the Millennium Scholarship Office to NSHE and wants to appeal the decision that they are ineligible, they shall complete an Initial Eligibility Appeal Form (Forms Appendix) and return it to the NSHE Administration Northern Office - Academic and Student Affairs.
 The NSHE Administration staff will track and review appeals.

-- For problems related to GPA, Proficiency Examination Scores, or ACT/SAT scores, documentation must be submitted to the NSHE Administration Academic and Student Affairs by the official agency providing the scores. - o GPA high school/school district - Proficiency Examination Scores high school or State Department of Education, as appropriate
+- For problems related to GPA, Proficiency Examination Scores, or ACT/SAT scores, documentation must be submitted to the NSHE Administration - Academic and Student Affairs by the official agency providing the scores. - GPA high school/school district - Proficiency Examination Scores high school or State Department of Education, as appropriate - ACT/SAT (for non-high school graduates) the testing agency - For problems concerning residency or other criteria resulting in ineligibility, the student and parents/guardians provide evidence of eligibility. - If a determination can be made for eligibility based on clear and convincing facts, NSHE Administration notifies the student and the Millennium Scholarship Office that he/she will be recommended for approval to the Board of Regents or its designee.